Contents

 2. Nikon F mount – Used on SLRs and DSLRs.

-4. Nikon Z mount – Released in 2018.
-For use on full frame mirrorless cameras.
+4. Nikon Z mount – Introduced in 2018.
+For use on APS-C and full frame mirrorless cameras.

 What are the Differences Between F-Mount Lenses?

-There are 4 differences that affect lens compatibility.
+There are several differences that affect lens compatibility.
 With the exception of Non-Ai lenses, lenses will work on newer camera bodies.
 Metering and autofocus may not work depending on the camera body.

 Lenses are backward compatible with the exception of the G series and any other lenses that have electronically controlled apertures.